-3.5.0 Research Instrument
+3.5 .0 Research Instrument

 According to Wellington (2000), in carrying out a research, a researcher should use methods which provide high accuracy, generalizability and explanatory power with minimum management demands with administrative convenience.
-Mwiria and Wamahiu (1995) note that: "the qualitative researcher uses multi-techniques for data collection in order to obtain holistic view of the respondent".
+Mwiria and Wamahiu (1995) note that: "the qualitative researcher uses multitechniques for data collection in order to obtain holistic view of the respondent".
 Data was collected using three instruments namely; the questionnaire, interview schedule and observation schedule.
-The instruments supplemented each other to close the gap which might have been left if one instrument only was used as Travers (1973) sensitize that optimal strategy is to use a variety of instruments.
+The instruments were supplemented each other to close the gap which may be left if one instrument only used as Travers (1973) sensitize that optimal strategy is to use a variety of instruments.